qouteall/qouteall-blog/blog/2025/About circular reference.md

 ### Limitations of Haskell lazy evaluation

 Haskell lazy evaluation is tied to evaluation order.
 For `a || b`, it always try to evaluate `a` even if `b` is known to be true.
 Haskell lazy evaluation cannot be used for solving equations.
+(Prolog can be used for solving equations)

 Lazy evaluation may also cause memory leak.
 For example, if you have a large list of integers and you compute sum of it.
 If the sum value is never used, the list will be still kept in memory for possible evaluation.